devsu/grpc-acl/README.md

 ```

 To find which methods are implemented take a look at the `acl.proto` file.
 They are pretty similar to the ones found in the documentation of the [acl](https://github.com/OptimalBits/node_acl) module.

+You can take the [integration test](https://github.com/devsu/grpc-acl/blob/master/index.integration.spec.js) as an example too.

 ## Arguments